HCM in Sphynx

 Avoid inbreeding as that is a factor in hcm.

 Partially true – if ancestors carry hcm it is more likely that offspring will carry it.
-However in sphynx this is a big unknown at this time as it can skip through generations and no pattern or gene have been identified.
+However in sphynx this is a big unknown at this time as it can skip through generations and no pattern has been identified.
+With the identification of one of the genes responsible for HCM in sphynx, it is important that breeders progress their lines to no known HCM genes within breeding cats.

 Previous breeders of the same lines have scanned and have no positive results, so there is no need to test.